Managing Epilepsy in dogs

 Supplying Long-Term Epilepsy Medication Safely

-Anti-epileptic medications are prescription-only veterinary medicines and must be supplied against a valid veterinary prescription.
+Anti-epileptic medicines are prescription-only veterinary medicines and must be supplied against a valid veterinary prescription.

 How long does phenobarbital take to work in dogs?